raizen74/aws-sap/course.md

 - Public VIF: Connect to public AWS endpoints
 - Private VIF: Connect to resources inside a VPC (VPC Interface Endpoints, ALB, EC2...)
-- Transit VIF: Connect to resources in a VPC through TransitGW
+- Transit VIF: Connect to resources in a VPC through `TransitGW`

 From the customer router you connect to a DX Location (AWS Direct Connect Endpoint)

 From DX Location you connect it to the VGW (private VIF) or public resources (public VIF)

 - **Dedicated connections**: You make the request directly to AWS
-- **Hosted Connections**: You make the request to AWS DX partners (50 Mbps, 100 Mbps up to 10 Gbps)
-  - Capacity can be **added or removed on demand**
+- **Hosted Connections**: You make the request to AWS DX partners (50 Mbps, 100 Mbps up to 10 Gbps).
+Capacity can be **added or removed on demand**

 VPN over DX uses **Public VIF**